Analyzing the Price-to-Earnings Ratio of Jounce Therapeutics Inc. (JNCE)

 Sponsored

-JNCE’s stock has risen by 9.82% in the past week, with a monthly rise of 2.50% and a quarterly rise of 41.92%.
-The volatility ratio for the week is 8.45% while the volatility levels for the last 30 days are 7.42% for Jounce Therapeutics Inc. The simple moving average for the last 20 days is 8.13% for JNCE stock, with a simple moving average of -50.92% for the last 200 days.
+JNCE’s stock has risen by 6.48% in the past week, with a monthly drop of 0.00% and a quarterly rise of 27.78%.
+The volatility ratio for the week is 14.63% while the volatility levels for the last 30 days are 8.51% for Jounce Therapeutics Inc. The simple moving average for the last 20 days is 1.32% for JNCE stock, with a simple moving average of -53.70% for the last 200 days.

 Analysts’ Opinion of JNCE